java/devjava-content/app/pages/learn/01_tutorial/04_mastering-the-api/02_modern_io/01_modern_io.md

 ## The Files API

-The `java.nio.file.Files` class provides a comprehensive set of file operations, such as creating, copying, moving, and deleting fies and directories.
+The `java.nio.file.Files` class provides a comprehensive set of file operations, such as creating, copying, moving, and deleting files and directories.
 The [File System Basics](https://dev.java/learn/java-io/file-system/) tutorial provides a thorough description.
 In this section, I highlight a few common tasks.

 ### Traversing Entries in Directories and Subdirectories